Diegodsha/Flappy-owl/README.md

 From within the project directory open the `index.html` file within dist folder or after runing `npm i` to install all dependencies  run `npm start`

+### Testing (JEST)

+A script for testing was added, so user can simply run `npm test` from within the project's folder to execute all the tests.

 ## Author
 <div align="center">